HusseinAmro/Reliable_P2P_File_Sharing/README.md

 - To simulate packet loss, use the netem tool in the Linux terminal:

-    - sudo tc qdisc add dev lo root netem loss 70%

-- The lo refers to the localhost.
+    - sudo tc qdisc add dev lo root netem loss 70%, lo refers to the localhost.

 - You can also use other netem commands to simulate different network conditions such as delays.